msysbio/CellScanner/docs/tutorials/gui.md

 The neural network was trained to distinguish not only species from each other but also from events in the blanks (which do not contain cells).
 Events labeled as `blank` are therefore co-culture events that the neural network thought are too similar to events encountered in blanks.
 `debris` refers to events filtered out after classification because their signal was too weak in the specified channel (here FITC-A) and `dead` refers to events with a strong red signal that means that the cell membrane was compromised.
 Both categories only appear if the corresponding stains were specified.
 Finally, `unknown` are events that could not be clearly classified by the neural network as a species or a blank.
+The order of these filters is as follows: only events that are not unknown can be classified as debris and only events not classified as debris can be classified as live or dead.
+The total count of events in a coculture sample is independent of the specified filters.

 The total cell count can be obtained by summing the dead and live cell counts.
 Of note, no dead Bacteroides cells were detected with the lenient dead-cell threshold specified here and therefore the live cell count is equal to the total cell count in this case.

 Thus, at 50 hours, the coculture is dominated by *Bacteroides thetaiotaomicron* according to CellScanner.